 Although much safer than surgery, there is a risk of complications.
 With risks much lower than back surgery, discectomy is an appropriate treatment for many patients who suffer from back and neck pain.
 The most common complaint is a mild back pain at the injection site shortly after the procedure.
 Other more serious and far less common complications include spinal cord compression, excessive intracranial pressure, bleeding, hematoma, or infection.
 Using x-ray fluoroscopic guidance, sterile technique, and an experienced pain physician greatly decrease these risks.

 A large evidence-based practice guideline for the management of chronic spinal pain with interventional techniques stated that percutaneous discectomy using the Dekompressor probe resulted in greater than 70% improvement in pain in 79% of patients undergoing the treatment for postero-lateral disc herniations.3 The reduction in pain allows patients to become active again.
 Most patients go home within hours of the procedure, and many can resume work and normal daily activities within three to five days.
-If you are suffering from chronic back pain, contact Palomar Pain Management Center today to see if you can benefit from this advanced treatment.
+If you are suffering from chronic back pain, contact Palomar Spine & Pain today to see if you can benefit from this advanced treatment.

 1 Interventional techniques: evidence-based practice guidelines in the management of chronic spinal pain.
 Boswell MV, Trescot AM, Datta S, Schultz DM, Hansen HC, Abdi S, Sehgal N, Shah RV, Singh V, Benyamin RM, Patel VB, Buenaventura RM, Colson JD, Cordner HJ, Epter RS, Jasper JF, Dunbar EE, Atluri SL, Bowman RC, Deer TR, Swicegood JR, Staats PS, Smith HS, Burton AW, Kloth DS, Giordano J, Manchikanti L; American Society of Interventional Pain Physicians.
 Pain Physician.
 2007 Jan;10(1):7-111 PMID: 17256025